GunterLuck/Feedback/README.md

 ## Feedback

-# This project is a feedback to the [cypressAllure](https://github.com/AZANIR/cypressAllure) project from AZANIR
+# This project is a feedback to the [cypressAllure](https://github.com/AZANIR/cypressAllure)

 ## About the project

-This Framework contains sample code for # Cypress-e2e-Allure Automation-Framework

--   Page Object Model

--   Reading test data from json file

--   Simple login scenario with valid credentials and with invalid credentials

--   Allure report integration
+In this project, I made an analysis of the mistakes made in the project [cypressAllure](https://github.com/AZANIR/cypressAllure) and described them

 **Report view**